Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 Druids typically work magic in a space that they define as the center, and call

-into the center what they are
+into the center what they are looking for.
+ADF Druid rituals generally involve

-Gatekeeper to open the doors between the worlds, centering, invoking triads
+a procession, invoking a Gatekeeper to open the doors between the worlds,

-(ancestors, nature spirits and the gods, and/or other triads), raising energy
+centering, invoking triads (ancestors, nature spirits and the gods, and/or

-through creative offerings to the Goddess/Gods invoked, release to the deities,
+other triads), raising energy through creative offerings to the Goddess/Gods

-who return it, often to a purpose, reading an omen, passing a cup, thanks and
+invoked, release to the deities, who return it, often to a purpose, reading an

-technique and work with their spirit allies in their magic.
-Others use ceremonial magickal forms in
+Witches use Shamanic technique and work with their spirit allies in their magic.
+Others use

-which entities are invoked or created and sent to do
+ceremonial magickal forms in which entities are invoked or created and sent to

-Traditional indigenous
+Traditional

-religions.
+their religions.

 GENERAL UNDERLYING